coughingmouse/Korean-Romanization/README.rst

 whether to both ⟨r⟩/⟨l⟩ and ⟨g⟩/⟨ng⟩.

--  For qeneral use or (fictional) official use in Korea, usig either the transcription or the transliteration system allowig only ⟨l⟩ and ⟨ng⟩ will do, with exception for loanwords to use ⟨r⟩.
+-  For qeneral use or (fictional) official use in Korea, usig either the transcription or the transliteration system allowig only ⟨l⟩ and ⟨g⟩ will do, with exception for loanwords to use ⟨r⟩.
 -  For academic use, using the transliteration or old text transliteration system allowig only ⟨l⟩ and either of ⟨g⟩/⟨ng⟩ will